-B. Object Tracking
+3.2 Object Tracking

 Algorithms for object tracking are the most important if a stabilization over time or a prediction of e.g. trajectories are demanded.
+Some methods for object tracking are introduced in this section.
 As it can be seen in figure 1 the tracking algorithms find their applications depending on the spatial resolution of the images.
 In the near distance field the Hausdorff distance or order statistics are used as a measurement based on contour codes (LOC).
-Here we present the more stable Hausdorff distance tracker that has been tested successfully on a large set of different image sequences (figure 2).
+Here we proceed to present the more stable Hausdorff distance tracker that has been tested successfully on a large set of different image sequences (figure 2).
 For further details of the approach using order statistics see ref.
-[17].
+[26].
 Supplementary in the long distance field the texture based cross entropy provides optimally results.